 Because of many things, Nokesville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Nokesville really has some of the features that families look for when choosing a good community to raise children.
 Is Nokesville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The overall education level of Nokesville citizens is substantially higher than the typical US community, as 33.43% of adults in Nokesville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Nokesville citizens is substantially higher than the typical US community, as 33.43% of adults in Nokesville have at least a bachelor's degree.

 The per capita income in Nokesville in 2010 was $34,407, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $137,628 for a family of four.